 Being a barista means being available to work early in the morning, or on weekends.
 This can be a full-time job or allow you to complete a job.

 A barista course is mostly hands-on training therefore it cannot be completed online.
 You are required to attend small group classes which run for one to three days depending on the organisation.
-They cost anywhere between $150 AUD – $350 AUD.
-You also have longer training courses, which extend over several days or even weeks!

 It doesn’t matter whether you are in Victoria or Queensland etc. as the training is recognised nationally and is valid all throughout Australia.